erikdrozina/ITS-Kennedy-Projects/index.md

 ![Image](Assets/Images/PLC_moreinfo.png)

 More languages are available just by ressing the top right button and the software will cycle to English, Italian, Spanish, German and French.

+## **Cloud**

+For the cloud part we have created an EC2 instance by connecting it to our security group to control both incoming and outgoing traffic